PAE302 Agroecology: Action Learning in Farming and Food Systems

 First time: 2011H

 Master´s degree students in Agroecology.
-Others must be approved by teacher and manually signed up by SIT
+Others must be approved by course responsible and be manually signed in by SIT

 After completing the course, the students should know how to: - Describe and analyse farming and food systems, - link theoretical knowledge and concrete action, - acquire knowledge about their own learning.
 Further, the students should acquire: - Knowledge of structure and functioning of conventional and alternative (e.g., organic and local) farming and food systems, - knowledge of links between disciplinary (sub-system) knowledge and systemic (holistic) approaches, - experience with methods for systems analysis and improvement, including assessment of sustainability within a methodology of participatory action research, - the ability to handle complexity and change, - the ability to link theory to real-life situations, - the ability to communicate and facilitate, - the ability to learn autonomously and life long, - experience in dealing with attitudes as part of the agroecosystem and the learning community.
 Through real-life case studies with focus on change processes, attitudes of both students and actors in the farming and food systems will be made explicit.
 The students will learn how to deal critically and constructively with attitudes and value-based choices.
 Desirable attitudes of the students: open-minded, critical, spirited, determined, approachable, exploring and communicative.

-Basis is experiential learning with concrete situations in the field as the starting point for the learning process.
-Students do project work in groups dealing with such cases.
-Lectures and seminars are linked with the project work, that ends with the preparation of to group reports ("client documents").
-In addition, the students are expected to write an individual report where they explore their learning process during the course, in relation to key agroecological topics and their own development as agroecologists.
+Basis is experiential learning in the field as the starting point for the learning process.
+Students do project work in groups dealing with real-life cases.
+Lectures and seminars are linked with the project work, that ends with the preparation of two group reports ("client documents").
+In addition, the students are expected to write an individual report ("learner document") where they explore their learning process during the course, in relation to key agroecological topics and their own development as agroecologists.

 Literature will be presented in class.